 During the Urban Agoras Citizens of Torino have agreed upon three top actions to pilot in their city:

 - It will pilot a ‘Circular Economy HUB’, where citizens, companies and professionals like artists, designers and architects can share information on raw materials available for reuse or upcycling.
-4 workshops will be held in order to initiate the project.
+Four workshops will be held in order to initiate the project.
+To check the website and the dates of the workshops, click here.

 - In order reduce plastic waste and promote tap water drinking, water standposts will be installed in several public facilities along with the distribution of reusable cups and bottles.